 Business leaders, especially human resource managers, need to implement the lessons.
 These tips enhance effective online recruitment during this pandemic era.

 These strategies have been tested and proven to be effective.
-Besides that, these plans help to prioritize safety and health measures.
+Besides that, these plans help to prioritise safety and health measures.

 About the Author